Photo: Ministry of Internal Affairs of Ukraine, licensed under the Creative Commons Attribution 4.0 International License.

 NOTE: The views expressed here are those of the author and do not necessarily represent or reflect the views of SMA, Inc.

-The only certainty is that there will be no clean end to this war, no starched uniforms signing documents on the deck of the Arizona.
+The only certainty is that there will no clean end to this war, no starched uniforms signing documents on the deck of the Arizona.
 In the best of circumstances, Putin will declare victory and withdraw his troops from Ukraine save perhaps in the east.
 Yet even if Ukraine agreed to stay neutral as part of such an ugly deal, Russia would remain an international outcast and Putin an accused war criminal.
 It would be hard to imagine sanctions being removed in that context.
 In the sadly more likely future, one predicted by my former colleagues in U.S. intelligence, the war will settle into a grinding stalemate, a wider version of what was afoot before Putin’s invasion.

 Thus, the first set of international implications is economic.
 All the challenges the international community now faces will continue and worsen.
 How will embargoed Russian energy be replaced?
 How will poor countries be fed when Ukrainian (and perhaps Russian) grain is either strangled or embargoed?
 The cruel need to ramp up production of fossil fuel at home, and to cozy up to frenemies like Saudi Arabia abroad, will also remain inescapable.